ShivanshTyagi9/Gpt2Medi/README.md

 - 🔍 A RAG pipeline for treatment info retrieval via ChromaDB.
 - 🎤 Voice input support.
 - 🚀 FastAPI backend, Dockerized & Hugging Face hosted.

+## Fine Tuning GPT-2
+Take a look at this Jupyter Notebook for the Fine-Tuned Gpt-2 on Disease-Symptom Dataset

 ## Architecture

 ---